sunyw/SimpleGsonRequest/README.md

 }
 ```

+###Second
-Second in your base activity you must implements INetWork.
+In your base activity you must implements INetWork.

   INetWork have a method is getVolleyTag.This function get the tag to volley request.The tag will add to every request , and it cancel all the request with this tag when the activity destory.